llnl/benchpark/docs/add-a-system-config.rst

 Now that you have defined the hardware description for your system, you can now create the ``system.py``, which involves defining the software on your system.
-This includes defining compilers and pre-installed packages, which your package manager can use instead of attempting to build the package from scratch.
-The mandatory steps are:
+This includes defining system resources, compilers, and pre-installed packages.
+The mandatory steps to create a ``system.py`` are:

 - :ref:`creating-sys-class`
 - :ref:`class-init-and-resources` - At least one cluster must be defined.